Skip to main content

 Olivia graduated from Roger Williams University in 2020 with a B.S. in Marine Biology and a B.A. in Aquaculture and Aquarium Science.
 During her undergraduate years, she started her career in ornamental aquaculture in live feeds production at the RWU CEED Wet Laboratory and completed her senior thesis studying and optimizing sulfur denitrification.
 She also worked at the Audubon Society of Rhode Island and cared for their local marine fauna exhibits.

-In whatever free time she has, Olivia enjoys going to the beach, playing Animal Crossing, knitting, or reading with her cat.
+In whatever free time she has, Olivia enjoys going thrifting, playing Animal Crossing, knitting, or reading with her cat.

 Olivia at Audubon Society of Rhode Island